 Kitaibelia vitifolia (Cedar Cup/Chalice Flower)

-I grew this in my garden for at least five years before I knew what it was and, to be honest, I'm still not positive.
+I grew this in my garden for at least five years before I knew what it was.
 It was mislabeled when I purchased it, and as hard as I tried, I had no success in identifying it, so I just referred to it as the "mystery plant" and labeled the seeds the same way.
-This mystery may be solved.
-This hardy, showy perennial may be Kitaibelia vitifolia, also known as Cedar Cup or Chalice Flower, as well as Yugoslavian Hibiscus, although it is not a Hibiscus.
-This shrub-like perennial grows to at least five feet tall in my garden (see photo below), with large palmate leaves, and it is smothered in beautiful white, chalice-shaped flowers (with absolutely no trace of pink or any other color) all summer long.
+The mystery solved, due to my persistent and diligent sleuthing.
+This hardy, showy perennial is Kitaibelia vitifolia, also known as Cedar Cup or Chalice Flower, as well as Yugoslavian Hibiscus, although it is not a Hibiscus.
+This shrub-like perennial grows to at least five feet tall in my garden (see photo below), with large palmate leaves, and it is smothered in beautiful land large white, chalice-shaped flowers (with absolutely no trace of pink or any other color) all summer long.
 It likes full sun, although mine receives quite a bit of shade each day and doesn't seem to be bothered by that in the least.
 Though not a requirement, I often cut mine back in late fall just to keep the garden tidy.
 This plant is a rarity in gardens - I've never seen it in anyone's garden but mine.
 It's a spectacular perennial and one that needs to be grown more often.
 Full sun/partial shade in Zones 5-8.
 Quarts.